 Maintenance Grant Programme

-The National Churches Trust is piloting a new Maintenance Grant Programme in partnership with the Pilgrim Trust, offering awards of between £1,000 and £2,500 to encourage churches to act on small, urgent maintenance issues and repairs to listed church buildings.
+The National Churches Trust is piloting a new Maintenance Grant Programme in partnership with the Pilgrim Trust, offering awards of between £500 and £3,000 to encourage churches to act on small, urgent maintenance issues and repairs to church buildings.

-These maintenance issues/repairs must have been identified in a recent Quinquennial Inspection Report, condition survey or report by a gutter management contractor, and be costed between £2,000 and £10,000.
+These maintenance issues/repairs must have been identified in a recent Quinquennial Inspection Report, condition survey or report by a gutter management contractor, and be costed up to £10,000.

 More information and details on how to apply for a Maintenance Grant.